 - Recurring but lesser-known villain The Gorgon from Marvel qualifies; though it's not shown, he was described as being born with near-full-adult intellect, saying his first words at two weeks, walking at three weeks (and only took that long because his body had to build up) and being fully literate before his first birthday.
 He also first tried to commit suicide at age six, shortly after writing his first opera, and mathematically proved the existence of the One-Above-All by 13, three more suicide attempts later due to realizing how utterly insignificant and worthless not just himself but the entirety of humanity was to the universe at large.
 "Prodigy" barely covers his mental ability, and if he hadn't developed the mutant power to turn people to stone by looking at them (hence the name Gorgon) and hooked up with HYDRA around the time most of us are just starting to plan for college, he probably would have ended up successfully killing himself.

 - X-23's first assassination was at age 9.
 She was immediately put to work by the Facility afterwards, and by 16 she's an accomplished enough killer to worry Captain America.
 Justified since she was bred and raised from birth specifically to be a Living Weapon, but her utter ruthlessness and cold detachment makes her an even better killer than Wolverine.
 It's mildly subverted in that she doesn't want to be a weapon, but it nonetheless comes completely naturally to her.
+This doesn't even touch on her stint as a 15 year-old prostitute on the streets of New York City.

 - In Marijuana Simpson Maggie can't be older than ten, yet she smokes pot constantly with the rest of the Simpson Family.